isabella232/acp-mobile-sdkdocs/src/pages/documentation/migrate-to-android.md

 <InlineAlert variant="warning" slots="text"/>

-Since we will not provide a `Core bundle` artifact automatically including Core, Signal, Lifecycle and Identity artifacts, you need to manually import those libraries in Android SDK 2.0.
+Starting with version 2.0.0, the `sdk-core` bundle (which includes Core, Lifecycle, Identity, Signal) will no longer receive updates.
+You need to include those libraries individually as described below.

 | Extension Name  | Latest Version                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 | :-------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |